 Vendors then manufacture, package, and ship the equipment to the production site.
 On site, a combination of Production Superintendents, Foremen, Lease Operators, and crews of Pumpers and Roustabouts install the equipment in accordance with the P&ID.

-The Standard Control Valve Symbol
+The most common Control Valve Symbols

+The control valve symbols on a P&ID differ depending on the type of valve specified for the application.
 Each P&ID has its own legend that identifies the symbols for the various equipment.

 While there is some variation, examples of the standard symbols for control valves are in the PDF below.